 One can argue, however, that despite loan portfolio controls, the results can be attributed to ADI loans being of a lower quality than AMC loans.
 We confirm that this is not the case via two empirical tests.
 In Section 4.3, we explicitly compare the loan characteristics of ADIs and AMCs.
 In Table 4, we augment the above empirical setup and evaluate whether BHCs recognized ADI and AMC subprime-related losses similarly.
 Specifically, we interact the PostQ1, 2007 dummy with the extent of subprime lending by respective subsidiaries.
 Both variables are normalized by the balance-sheet volume of one-to-four family mortgages as of the end of 2005.
 It is hard to argue that ADI and AMC subprime loans were significantly different in quality.
-Thus, we evaluate the impact of relatively homogenous ADI and AMC loans on BHCs' loan losses.
 Columns (3) and (6) show that a high extent of BHC subprime originations in 2006 is associated with significantly inferior BHC loan performance post Q1 of 2007.
 The effect, however, is almost entirely negated if all subprime loans are originated through AMCs.
-Overall, the results lead us to conclude that BHCs had the ability not to recognize AMC loan losses.29
+Overall, the results lead us to conclude that BHCs had the ability not to recognize AMC loan losses.

-29In an additional untabulated set of robustness tests, we ensure that BHCs do not merely delay loan-loss recognition from AMC activities.
+&lt;sup>31In an additional untabulated set of robustness tests, we ensure that BHCs do not merely delay loan-loss recognition from AMC activities.
 We evaluate the cumulative performance of BHCs over different horizons post-Q2 of 2007 and find results similar to those reported in Table 4.
 Furthermore, we verify that our results cannot be attributed to AMCs and ADIs' mortgage market specialization (Table 1).
 We decompose BHCs' (AMCs') OTD activity into GSE, private securitization of subprime loans, and other private securitization, and find the results quantitatively and qualitatively similar.